Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 A timer might seem less important but, it is, in my opinion, saving you a ton of anxiety.

-A reliable timer will take care of your plants for you, so to speak.
+A reliable aquarium light timer will take care of your plants for you, so to speak.

-Some models of aquarium lighting can have very unreliable timers that go out of sync pretty quickly, which kind of defeats the purpose.
+Some models of aquarium lighting can have very unreliable timers that go out of sync pretty quickly, defeating the purpose.

 Picking a brand of aquarium lighting according to your planned tank setup?